 Take a look at the car interior.
 How much mold do you see?
 Does the mold seem to appear only on the surface or under it as well?

-You may want to consult with a mold professional at this step.
+You may want to consult with a mold removal company in Sarasota, FL at this step.
 Chances are that you are not trained to see the full scope of the problem and that’s okay.

 What’s not okay is playing the know-it-all and accidentally exposing yourself to a potentially dangerous mold type.